How to Clean Hair Clippers Without Alcohol

 4. Choosing Non-Alcoholic Cleaning Solutions

-• Look for non-alcoholic cleaning solutions specifically formulated for hair clippers.
+• Select alcohol-free solutions formulated for clippers.

 5. Sanitizing the Clipper Blades